AhmetYigitPacal/ScoundrelCLI/README.md

 ### Rules
 - The 26 **Clubs** and **Spades** in the deck are **Monsters**.
 Their damage is equal to their ordered value (T is 10, J is 11, Q is 12, K is 13 and A is 14).
 - The 9 **Diamonds** in the deck are **Weapons**.
 Each weapon does as much damage as its value.
 All weapons in Scoundrel are binding, meaning if you pick one up, you equip it, and discard your previous weapon.
-- The 9 **Hearts** int the deck are **Health Potions**.
+- The 9 **Hearts** in the deck are **Health Potions**.
 You may only use one health potion each turn, even if you pull two.
 The second potion you pull is simply discarded.
 You may not restore your life beyond your starting 20 health.
 ### Gameplay
 There are 4 cards dealt for each **Room**.
 You may avoid the room by typing 'r'.
 If you choose to do so, the cards in the room are placed on the bottom of the deck and a new room is drawn.
 You can avoid as many Rooms as you like, but you cannot avoid two rooms in a row.
 If you choose not to avoid the room, one by one you must face 3 of the 4 cards it contains by typing the index of the card (1-4).